 When you download an application that accesses data over a network, it usually downloads some of that data, such as image files, to a local folder on your Mac so that it doesn’t have to download it every time you use your Mac.
 That means it uses less bandwidth and runs faster, but it also means your Mac can become cluttered with cache files.

 One example of this is Spotify.
 When you listen to Spotify on your Mac, the songs you stream are cached in a folder in your User Library.
-That cache is supposed to be cleared each time you quit Spotify, but it doesn’t always work out that way.
+That cache should clear automatically each time you quit Spotify, but it doesn’t always work out that way.
 And if you never quit Spotify, for example if you have a MacBook and you just keep it running all the time and rarely restart your Mac, it won’t clear.
-You can imagine that caching high quality songs takes up quite a bit of room on your Mac.
+You can imagine that caching high-quality songs takes up quite a bit of room on your Mac — typically, it is between 3 and 10 GB, but sometimes, it may expand to 30+ GB!

 How to clear app cache manually

-Cache files should take care of themselves and are supposed to be deleted when you quit the application that has placed them on your Mac.
+Cache items should delete automatically when you quit the application that has placed them on your Mac.
 But that doesn’t always happen.
 Sometimes, you have to do it yourself.
 The difficulty with that is that apps don’t all store their cache files in the same place.
 Some apps store them in the Cache folder in your user folder.
 Others store them in the Application Support folder.
 There are also Cache and Application Support folders in the main user library.

-To delete application cache, if you know the application whose cache you want to delete, navigate to the following folders by clicking the Go menu in then Finder, choosing Go to Folder and then pasting the path below into the window.
+To delete application cache, if you know the application whose cached files you want to delete, navigate to the following folders by clicking the Go menu in the Finder, choosing Go to Folder and then pasting the path below into the window.
 Paste each path in turn and look in the folder for cache files for the application.
 If you find them, drag them to the Trash.

 ~/Library/Caches